goldenscale/GS_GithubMirror/README.md

 - [FortyNorthSecurity/C2concealer](https://github.com/FortyNorthSecurity/C2concealer) - C2concealer is a command line tool that generates randomized C2 malleable profiles for use in Cobalt Strike.
 - [bluscreenofjeff/Malleable-C2-Randomizer](https://github.com/bluscreenofjeff/Malleable-C2-Randomizer) - A script to randomize Cobalt Strike Malleable C2 profiles and reduce the chances of flagging signature-based detection controls
 - [cdong1012/IDAPython-Malware-Scripts](https://github.com/cdong1012/IDAPython-Malware-Scripts) -
-- [edgedb/edgedb](https://github.com/edgedb/edgedb) - A next-generation graph-relational database.
+- [edgedb/edgedb](https://github.com/edgedb/edgedb) - A graph-relational database with declarative schema, built-in migration system, and a next-generation query language
 - [bloomberg/memray](https://github.com/bloomberg/memray) - Memray is a memory profiler for Python
 - [arthaud/git-dumper](https://github.com/arthaud/git-dumper) - A tool to dump a git repository from a website
 - [mandiant/thiri-notebook](https://github.com/mandiant/thiri-notebook) - The Threat Hunting In Rapid Iterations (THIRI) Jupyter notebook is designed as a research aide to let you rapidly prototype threat hunting rules.